Changissnz/political_commentary_with_anecdotes__08-09-2026/README.md

 way into southern Japan (the historical anti-Kyoto factions), Korea, Vietnam, and Laos and Cambodia.
 The Chinese model of education places an unduly amount of respect and authority with the teacher to extents that satisfy authoritarian doctrine.
 Over in the West, specifically America, education problems fall outside of the Confucianist constructs.
 However, the convolution of expertise with authority, legitimized and propelled by institutions, is the alternative.
 This was most obviously witnessed under Nazi Germany.
-Here in the United States, the greater magnitude of ethnic flora allows liberalities to be expressed.
+Here in the United States, the greater magnitude of ethnic flora helps allow liberalities to be expressed.
 With that said, higher education has had to contend with societal changes spurred by the commercialization of artificial intelligence.
 Competition for jobs and prestige that come from education has stiffened significantly.
 Also, the tendency of American socialist policy to encourage welfare conditions in higher education settings somewhat made some education institutions into pseudo-penitentiary programs.
 I am merely